ocaml/ocaml.org/data/tutorials/language/1ms_02_dune.md

 module Stratus = Stratus.M
 ```

-Check with `dune exec nube` that the behaviour of the program is the same as in the previous sections.
+Run `dune exec nube` to see that the behaviour of the program is the same as in the two previous sections.

+The `include_subdirs qualified` stanza works recursively, except on subfolders containing a `dune` file.
+See the [Dune](https://dune.readthedocs.io/en/stable/dune-files.html#include-subdirs) [documentation](https://github.com/ocaml/dune/issues/1084) for [more](https://discuss.ocaml.org/t/upcoming-dune-feature-include-subdirs-qualified) on this [topic](https://github.com/ocaml/dune/tree/main/test/blackbox-tests/test-cases/include-qualified).

 ## Conclusion

 The OCaml module system allows organizing a project in many ways.
-Dune provides several means to generate modules embodying some possible ways.
+Dune provides several means to arrange modules into libraries.